Kornweiss-Medical-LLC/KMLLC/docs/blogpost_fha_case_study.md

 My patient's recovery of menstrual periods took approximately six months from day one of intervention.
 By the time I encountered this patient, she was already convinced that her lack of menstruation was a problem and that it tied in with many other symptoms she was experiencing.
 So, she was highly motivated to fix the problem.
 We were able to work closely together during this process and made small adjustments to nutrition and exercise along the way.
 There were also many discussions that took place to evaluate whether we were headed in the right direction or not, and to provide reassurance.

 Six months is a long time to wait, and it can be difficult to tell at any point during the process if and when menses will resume.
-In some cases, menses might resume more quickly, and in others it might take much longer.
+In some cases, menses might resume more quickly, and in others it might take much longer[@NoPeriodNow].
 Even though some women gain weight, there can still be psychological stressors that prevent normal menstruation from resuming.
 Because of the complexity of treating FHA, professional societies recommend a multidisciplinary approach -- physician, nutritionist, trainer, and psychologist - especially for competitive athletes[@gordonFunctionalHypothalamicAmenorrhea2017].

 There is far more to say on this topic, but for now I'll close out with a few questions that I'd like to answer in future articles: